 Consider the environment around you.
-Do you live in an area where you could actually benefit from being a musician?
+Do you live in an area where you could benefit from being a musician?
 Small towns most likely won’t have a lot of opportunities for performances.
-Make sure you know if you’re willing to travel or how many performance theaters/venues are around.
+Make sure you know if you’re willing to travel or how many performance theatres/venues are around.

 You should also be aware of what months you are more or less likely to be booking gigs, when private music lessons have their “dry” spell (psst – it’s summertime), and the BEST months that work for musicians.